Białowieża: History

-On September 1, 1939 with the onset of World War II and joint German and Soviet attack on Poland, Luftwaffe bombed Bialowieza.
+On 1 September 1939, with the onset of World War II and joint German and Soviet attack on Poland, Luftwaffe bombed Bialowieza.
 The bombs seriously damaged the church and, to a lesser extent, a military field hospital located in one of the wings of the palace.
-Then Białowieża was taken over by the German 3rd Armored Division.
-On September 16, Podlasie Cavalry Brigade entered Białowieża.
-On September 20, general Zygmunt Podhorski pseud.
+Then Białowieża was taken over by the German 3rd Armoured Division.
+On September 16, Podlaska Cavalry Brigade entered Białowieża.
+On September 20, General Zygmunt Podhorski pseud.
 "Zaza" appointed from the gathered units of the Suwalska Cavalry Brigade and the Podlaska Cavalry Brigade the improvised Cavalry Division "Zaza" consisting of the Cavalry Brigade "Pleats" and the Cavalry Brigade "Edward".

-In accordance with Ribentrop-Molotov Pact, the area came under Soviet occupation and was declared part of the Belastok Region of the Belarusian SSR.
+In accordance with Molotov–Ribbentrop Pact, the settlement and the forest came under Soviet occupation and was declared part of the Belastok Region of the Byelorussian SSR.
 In 1939 and 1940 many local inhabitants were arrested and deported to Siberia.
 Many were arrested and sent to the Gulag.
 They were replaced with Russian forest workers, but in 1941 the forest came under German occupation and the Russian inhabitants were also deported.
+An Amtskommissariat was established in Białowieża, reporting directly to the Kreiskommissariat in Bielsk Podlaski.
+It was located in the Catholic rectory, from which the priest had been evicted.
+The first Amtskommissariat was Hugo Scharfenort, followed by Albert Schartnorez and after 1943, Zezmann and Maller.
+Over 100 surrounding settlements and villages were under the Amtskommissariat's jurisdiction.

 Hermann Göring planned to create the biggest hunting reserve in the world there, but those plans were never realized.
 After July 1941, the forest became a refuge for both Polish and Soviet partisans.
 The German authorities organized mass executions of people suspected of aiding the resistance.
 In July 1944 the area was captured by the Red Army.
 The withdrawing Wehrmacht blew up the historic Białowieża hunting manor.

-After the war Białowieża was transferred back to the communist Polish People's Republic, yet again recovered and in 1947 became the center of the re-established National Park.
+After the war Białowieża was transferred back to the communist Polish People's Republic, yet again recovered and in 1947 the settlement became the center of the re-established Białowieża National Park.
 Nowadays it is one of the least populated areas in Poland, while at the same time it is one of the most important tourist attractions in the eastern part of the country with almost 100,000 visitors every year.
 The Reserve was inscribed on the World Heritage List in 1992 and internationally recognized as a Biosphere Reserve under UNESCO's Man and the Biosphere Program in 1993.

 British historian Simon Schama devotes several chapters of his 1995 book Landscape and Memory to a consideration of the historical vicissitudes of the forests around Białowieża in an effort to explore the ways in which cultural imagination shapes humans' vision of the land.